cvondrick/ihog/README.md

     >> feat = features(im, 8);
     >> visualizeHOG(feat);

 which will display a figure with the HOG glyph and the HOG inverse.
-You can optionally pass a verbose flag to 'visualizeHOG()' to show more:

-    >>> visualizeHOG(feat, true);

-which will display a figure with a zero meaned HOG visualization and a
+This visualization is a drop-in replacement for more standard visualizations.

 Installation
 ------------